 3. Katsu Sando

 Crispy juicy pork cutlets sandwiched between soft pillowy Japanese milk bread, this Japanese Katsu Sando is a homey kind of sandwich but downright satisfying!
-Instead of deep frying the cutlets, you could bake it in the oven and still achieve the crispy texture with the use of panko breadcrumbs.
+Instead of deep-frying the cutlets, you could bake it in the oven and still achieve the crispy texture with the use of panko breadcrumbs.

 Stuffed with colorful vegetables and layering ingredients, these solid Wanpaku Sandwich present endless possibilities!
 Since it requires some artistic assembly, half of the fun is making the sandwich itself.
 You’ll love that you could use up any leftovers from the refrigerator.
 The sandwich is guaranteed to fill you up.
 And yes, it is meant to be eaten with two hands.

-There’s something about deep fried foods in a sandwich form that makes them the favorite patio food.
+There’s something about deep-fried foods in a sandwich form that makes them the favorite patio food.
 Menchi Katsu Sandwich is built with crunchy ground meat cutlet, thinly shredded cabbage and tartar sauce sandwiched in brioche buns.
 You could make the cutlet the night before and reheat it in the oven or toaster oven for a breezy Sunday beer party.

 A popular Hawaiian creation, Spam Onigirazu is perfect for a quick meal or snack on the go.
 The winning combination of fried eggs, sweet sushi rice, and classic spam wrapped up in crunchy nori.
 You want to sink your teeth into this yummy treat!

 One of the greatest ideas to turn your leftovers into something truly delicious?
-Use them in Japanese rice sandwich known as onigirazu.
+Use them in a Japanese rice sandwich known as onigirazu.
 Double batch your weeknight dinners like teriyaki salmon and grilled asparagus, then keep the leftovers for this Teriyaki Salmon Onigirazu!
 It’s an upgrade to any leftovers.

 Packed with savory Korean grilled meat, eggs, vegetables & nori, this ultimate Bulgogi Onigirazu is another leftover remake genius.
 The easy homemade gochujang sauce makes everything taste even better!
 For a portable lunch, you can pack the sauce separately and serve it when ready to eat.

 Tender thin pork slices with a hint of ginger wrapped between layers of rice and nori, this Ginger Pork Onigirazu fits perfectly in your bento lunch box for work, school, or a plane ride.
-Say goodbye to sad lunch!
+Say goodbye to the sad lunch!

 Have you tried any of these Japanese sandwiches?
 Do you have a favorite?
 Let us know in the comments below!